tjohnson314/sql-docs/docs/sql-server/azure-arc/troubleshoot-extension.md

     LastExtensionStatusMessage = properties.instanceView.status.message
 ```

-To identify possible specific problems, review the value in the **Message** property from the query results.
+To identify possible specific problems, review the value in the **RecommendedAction** or the **FailureReasons** column from the results.
+The ReccommendedAction column will provide possible first steps tosolve the issue or clues as to what should be investigated first.
+For futher information FailureReasons contains a list of all the reasons the resources was deemed unhealthy.
+Finally for even more information on your resource view the **LastExtensionStatusMessage** to see the last reported message by the agent.

 ## Identify unhealthy extension (PowerShell)

 This example runs in PowerShell.
-With PowerShell, you can run with dates that aren't hard coded.
-The example returns resource where the extension status is unhealthy, or the extension last upload time isn't in this month or the previous month.
+The example returns the same result as the above querry but through a powershell script.

 ```powershell
 # PowerShell script to execute an Azure Resource Graph query using Azure CLI